operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 #### Upstream repositories

 The upstream codebase will continue to live in the [operator framework](https://github.com/operator-framework/) github org.
-The repositories chosen for the split will have the openshift based tests disabled once the downstream repo builds are healthy.
+The repositories chosen for the split will have the OpenShift based tests disabled once the downstream repo builds are healthy.
 These are the current list of repositories in the split:
 - [operator-framework/api](https://github.com/operator-framework/api)
 - [operator-framework/operator-registry](https://github.com/operator-framework/operator-registry)
 - [operator-framework/operator-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager)